-By Chelsea Long, Healthy Mama Happy Baby Content Coordinator
+By Chelsea Long, Whole Mamas Content Coordinator

 When I was pregnant with my first son, I spent all of my time preparing for his birth and didn’t give much thought to postpartum.
 Because of this, I was woefully unprepared for the mental health challenges that postpartum brought me.
 I was trapped in a cycle of depression and didn’t seek the help I needed until two years after his birth!